Smoke alarms are compulsory in all rental homes. Working smoke alarms save lives.

 In a boarding house, there must be at least one working smoke alarm:

 - in each boarding room or within three metres of each boarding room’s door

-- on each storey or level even if there is no boarding room there.
+- on each storey or level even if there is no boarding room there. (external link)

 (These placement regulations apply to both individual smoke alarms and the sensors in hard-wired smoke alarm systems.)

 These are the minimum legal requirements – the New Zealand Fire Service recommends installing a smoke alarm in every bedroom, living area, and hallway.

 All new or replacement smoke alarms must be long-life photoelectric smoke alarms with a battery life of at least eight years, or a hard-wired smoke alarm system.

 Long-life photoelectric smoke alarms must meet the product standards required by the regulations, which are: